Huntsville Harassment Charge Defense Lawyer

 While the prosecution must prove that you intended to carry out the threats to convict you of harassment under Ala.
 Code Ann. § 13A-11-8(a)(2), you can still be convicted of making harassing communications even if you never intended to carry out the threat.

-As with other charges that often come in relationship to domestic disputes, harassment charges are often based on false accusations and misunderstandings.
+As with other charges that often come in relation to domestic disputes, harassment charges are often based on false accusations and misunderstandings.

 Resources Related to Harassment in the Huntsville Area